tne-lab/py-behav-box-v2/docs/tutorials/creating_task.md

 a dispenser for food, a fan for white noise, a motor to enable the lever, a light over the lever, and a camera in the chamber.
 All of these physical Components are represented in pybehave as implementation independent Component abstractions.
 Components that have distinct on and off states like lights or motors are represented with Toggles.
 Components like the food dispenser that should only be active for brief periods are represented with TimedToggles.
 On/off inputs are represented by BinaryInputs.
-Complex components like a camera are represented by Videos.
+Complex video-related components like the camera are represented by Videos.
 To associate all of these Components with the Task, we must have `get_components` return a dictionary linking the name we want to give each of these components to a list of Components it represents.
 In this Task, all these lists will only have one element but if we had multiple levers we could group related Components together.
 The keys in the dictionary returned by `get_components` will automatically be added as attributes of the class with a single Component